 At present, the law in the UK is that mobility scooter users don’t need insurance, not even third party liability cover, while golf-buggies, quad bikes and ride-on lawnmowers need insurance if the vehicles are driven on public roads.
-However, even before the EU directive for motorised vehicle insurance was rediscovered, the government was already thinking about making third party liability insurance mandatory for mobility scooters.

-There have been arguments that many people who rely on mobility scooters can’t afford insurance, but the flip side of the coin is that they can afford a lawsuit for negligence even less.
 The Telegraph cited Cecilia Frodsham from Stephensons Solicitors, who said that mobility scooter drivers are strongly advised to take out third party liability cover, just in case they accidentally hit or otherwise injure pedestrians.
 Annual third party liability insurance for mobility scooters is estimated to cost between £60 and £90.

 Therefore, while many people opt to include third party liability cover as part of their mobility scooter insurance policy, there is currently no legal requirement to do so.